-the beginning of the pay period in which you first earn more than £10,000 (2020/21 figure) in the job, on an annualised basis, provided you are aged 22 or more and under State Pension Age at that time.
+the beginning of the pay period in which you first earn more than £10,000 (2021/22 figure) in the job, on an annualised basis, provided you are aged 22 or more and under State Pension Age at that time.

+Earnings are assessed by converting your pay in a pay period to a yearly figure.

+Automatic enrolment provisions

+Each employer must automatically enrol their workers who are eligible jobholders into a workplace pension scheme unless the employer decides to postpone for a period up to three months.
+In certain cases, the employer does not have to an enrol a person.
+For example, if the person recently opted out.

+Where a person is enrolled into a scheme, the person can choose to opt out.
+If they do, generally, the employer must automatically re-enrol them back into a scheme at regular intervals, about every three years.

 Civil partnership (civil partner)

-A Civil Partnership is a relationship between two people of the same sex or opposite sex (civil partners) which is formed when they register as civil partners of each other.
+A Civil Partnership is a relationship between two people of the same sex or opposite sex which is formed when they register as civil partners of each other.

 Consumer Prices Index (CPI)

 The Consumer Price Index (CPI) is the official measure of inflation of consumer prices in the United Kingdom.
-This is currently the measure used to adjust your pension account at the end of every Scheme year when you are an active member of the Scheme and Each April, after you have left the Scheme, it is used to adjust the value of your deferred pension or pension in payment.
+This is currently the measure used to adjust your pension account at the end of every Scheme year when you are an active member of the Scheme.
+Each April after you have left the Scheme, it is used to adjust the value of your deferred pension or pension in payment.
 The adjustment ensures your pension keeps up with the cost of living.

 Eligible children

 Eligible children are your children.
-They must, At the date of your death:
+At the date of your death they must be your:

-be your natural child (who must be born within 12 months of your death)
+natural child (who must be born within 12 months of your death)

-be your adopted child, or
+adopted child, or

-be your step-child or a child accepted by you as being a member of your family and be dependent on you.
+step-child or a child accepted by you as being a member of your family and be dependent on you.
 This doesn’t include a child you sponsor for charity.

-Eligible children must:
+Eligible children must be:

-be under age 18, or
+under age 18, or

-be aged between 18 and 23 and in full-time education or vocational training.
+aged between 18 and 23 and in full-time education or vocational training.
 Your administering authority can continue to treat the child as an eligible child notwithstanding a break in full-time education or vocational training, or

-be unable to engage in gainful employment because of physical or mental impairment and either:
+unable to engage in gainful employment because of physical or mental impairment and either:

-has not reached the age of 23, or
+under age 23, or

 the impairment is, in the opinion of an independent registered medical practitioner, likely to be permanent and the child was dependent on you at the date of your death because of that mental or physical impairment.